Greece 7 2 Israel | 2 ties

 Greece offers incredible natural diversity.
 The Cycladic islands feature volcanic landscapes (Santorini) and stark, arid beauty.
 The Ionian Islands have lush greenery and dramatic…

 Greece offers incredible natural diversity.
 The Cycladic islands feature volcanic landscapes (Santorini) and stark, arid beauty.
 The Ionian Islands have lush greenery and dramatic cliffs.
-The mainland boasts significant mountain ranges like the Pindus, ideal for hiking, and the unique rock formations of Meteora, where monasteries perch atop sandstone pillars.
+The mainland has significant mountain ranges like the Pindus, ideal for hiking, and the unique rock formations of Meteora, where monasteries perch atop sandstone pillars.
 The Samaria Gorge in Crete is one of Europes longest canyons.
 Its a mix of sea, mountains, and unique geology.

 Israel’s landscapes are equally striking but different.
 The Negev Desert covers half the country, offering wadis, craters (Ramon Crater), and stark beauty.
 The Dead Sea, the lowest point on Earth, is a unique geological wonder.
 Eilat provides access to the vibrant coral reefs of the Red Sea for snorkeling and diving.
 The Sea of Galilee region is green and agricultural, contrasting sharply with the desert.
 Masada stands dramatically above the Dead Sea.
 Both countries offer compelling natural beauty, appealing to different preferences.
 Greece offers classic Mediterranean beauty, while Israel provides more extreme and diverse geographical contrasts.